kingmoc/single-page-checkout-cjs-react/README.md

 ![](src/img/home-screen-shot.JPG)

 ## Overview
 The point of this guide is to help developers get familiar with using the Commerce.js SDK in conjunction with React.
-Commerce.js is a powerful tool/resource that gives you the ability to build custom ecommerce sites without the headache of building out a lot of the complex functionality that comes along with ecommerce.
+Commerce.js is a powerful tool/resource that gives you the ability to build custom eCommerce sites without the headache of building out a lot of the complex functionality that comes along with eCommerce.
 This means less experienced developers or eager online entrepreneurs can use these tools and build a more controlled and customized online store without relying on the big players like Shopify.
 Let's dive in!

 #### This guide will cover: